THE QUITO PROJECT 2019/2020 EXECUTIVE BOARD

 The members of the executive board take on the tasks of planning TQP's summer educational program through recruitment, marketing, fundraising, community outreach, educational planning, and donation coordination.

-Emmanuel is a junior majoring in Latinx and Communication Studies with a minor in LGBTQ & Sexuality Studies.
+Emmanuel is a senior majoring in Latinx and Communication Studies with a minor in LGBTQ & Sexuality Studies.
 He joined The Quito Project due to his interest in empowering Latino communities not just here in the United States but also in Latin America because as a Latino student, he feels necessary to give back to his community.
-In his free time he loves listening to podcasts, procrastinating, and napping.
-(The usual)
+In his free time he loves listening to podcasts, procrastinating, and napping (the usual).

 The University of Michigan